Home State Laws Page 10

 • The minimum age permissible for a capital punishment sentence is 16

-• The accepted means of lethal injection is lethal injection
+• The accepted means of capital punishment is lethal injection

-Indiana Gambling Laws
+Washington Gambling Laws

-Within the state of Indiana, Gambling is defined as the purposeful risking of any or all assets, property or monies with the intention of gain; a primary stipulation exists that expressed that the individual retains no control of peripheral outcome(s) with regard to any wagers set forth:
+Within the state of Washington, Gambling is defined as the purposeful risking of any or all assets, property or monies with the intention of gain; a primary stipulation exists that expressed that the individual retains no control of peripheral outcome(s) with regard to any wagers set forth:

 • Horse racing wagering is legal